‹ rotational

 A pixelated portrait of Alex Wiltshire

 My name is Alex Wiltshire.
-I’m senior narrative editor at Mojang, where I work on storytelling around Minecraft, working on novels, comics, and much more.
+I’m senior narrative editor at Mojang, where I focus on storytelling for Minecraft, working on novels, comics, an animated TV series, and much more.

 I have written a few books.
 My latest is Making Videogames, which examines the art and science of game art and is illustrated with screenshots by the incomparable DeadEndThrills.
-I edited two videogame histories, Britsoft: An Oral History and Japansoft: An Oral History, wrote Home Computers: 100 Icons that Defined a Digital Generation and several books about Minecraft.
+I edited two videogame histories, Britsoft: An Oral History and Japansoft: An Oral History (now on its second edition), wrote Home Computers: 100 Icons that Defined a Digital Generation, and several books about Minecraft.

-Outside of all that, I like to take photographs, I walk our dog on the hills, I play board games and RPGs, and I’m an occasional member of the popular PC gaming podcast The Crate & Crowbar, where I chat with my friends about cool games and design, sometimes coherently.
+Outside of all that, I like to take photographs, I walk our dog on the hills, I play board games and RPGs, here’s stuff I read on the internet, and I’m an occasional member of the popular PC gaming podcast The Crate & Crowbar, where I chat with my friends about cool games and design, sometimes coherently.
+Here’s some stuff I’ve made.

 Previously…

-I’ve written for many publications, including Rock Paper Shotgun, PC Gamer, Gamasutra, Eurogamer and Edge magazine.
+I’ve written for many publications, including Rock Paper Shotgun, PC Gamer, Game Developer, Eurogamer and Edge.

 I’ve spoken at literary events on Minecraft, at universities and industry events such as the Develop conference, and regularly serve on judging panels, including the BAFTA Games Awards and IGF.